Give your simulator superpowers

 }

-It might be hard to believe, but the above code example is performing an asynchronous task.
-Using the await keyword, we tell our program to await a result from the fetchImages method and only continue after a result arrived.
-This could either be a collection of images or an error if anything went wrong while fetching the images.
+It might be hard to believe, but the above code example performs an asynchronous task.
+Using the await keyword, we tell our program to await a result from the fetchImages method and only continue after a result arrives.
+This could be a collection of images or an error if anything went wrong while fetching the images.

 What is structured concurrency?

-Structured concurrency with async-await method calls makes it easier to reason about the order of execution.
-Methods are linearly executed without going back and forth like you would with closures.
+Structured concurrency with async-await method calls makes it easier to reason about the execution order.
+Methods are linearly executed without going back and forth as you would with closures.

 To explain this better, we can look at how we would call the above code example before structured concurrency arrived: